Back to Articles Hub Homepage Game QA Portfolio Hub About Me QA Chronicles

 The APX certificate is not the achievement.
 Application is.

-Game Accessibility & QA: Frequently Asked Questions
+Game Accessibility Testing & QA: Frequently Asked Questions

-What is game accessibility?
+What is game accessibility testing?

 What is accessibility testing in games?